isabelstoddart/data-structures/wa03/README.md

 I tried to get my formatting the closest to the example format as possible.
 To achieve this, I had to create a nested object with the overall address object and an inner latlong object.
 I created this object and then had to get the information I wanted from the API to fill the object.
 Each API request returns an object, so to get the address I went to the InputAddress key in the API request object which was an object itself, so then I went to the StreetAddress key in the InputAddress object and got the actual street address.
 To get the latitude and longitude, I went to the OutputGeocodes key in the API request object which was an object itself with another object called OutputGeocode within it.
-Within the Output geocode object, I found the latitude and longitude key and set latitude and longitude to those values.
+Within the OutputGeocode object, I found the latitude and longitude key and set latitude and longitude to those values.

 And then I had the output format I wanted and created a JSON of these addresses.